Devyanshu/image-split-with-overlap/README.md

 ## Split any image with any degree of overlap.
 ### Divide image of any size into smaller images of fixed size with any degree of overlapping.

+#### Overlapping means some part of the previous image is repeated in the current image.
+For example, 50% overlap means half of the previous image is repeated in the current image, both horizontally and vertically.

 ### Example
 #### Sample Image(580x435)
 ![Sample Image](images/sample.jpg)